jackdawe/MBP/README.md

 ### Parameters

 - string **mp** : the path to the directory contraining your 8 dataset tensors.
-These tensors must keep their default names.
+These tensors must keep their original names.
 Default: root directory.
 - int **sc1** : manages the number of feature maps of the convolutionnal layers.
 Default: 16
 - float **lr** : learning rate.
 Default: 0.001
 - int **n** : Number of iterations.
 Default: 10000
 - int **bs** : batch size.
 Default: 32
 - float **beta** : state loss multiplicative coefficient.
 Total loss = beta * stateloss + reward loss.
 Default: 1.
-- bool **asp** : If set to true, the neural network will only be provided with the initial state for each sample.
+- bool **asp** : If set to false, the neural network will only be provided with the initial state for each sample.
 The next states are then calculated using the model's previous predictions.
 Default: true.

-# Gradient Based Planner
+## Gradient Based Planner

 Command: ???
 Parameters: